‘RHOC’ Shannon Beador Reportedly Looks ‘Unrecognizable’ After Failed Plastic Surgery Makeover

 Radar Online reports that doctors examined photos and believe Beador had Botox, a nose job, a chin implant, and fillers in the off season.
 In fact, a plastic surgeon from New York, Dr. Matthew Schulman, thought that Beador looks plumper than usual in the face and may have gone overboard with the fillers.

-“It appears to be a little too much for her narrow face, but the good news is that the fillers are temporary and should lessen over the next 9 to 12 months,” Dr. Schulman shared.
+“It appears to be a little too much for her narrow face, but the good news is that the fillers are temporary and should lessen over the next nine to 12 months,” Dr. Schulman shared.
 “I recommend that she not add any more volume to her face, and just allow what she has to disappear over time.”

 Fillers aren’t the only work Beador had done.
 Schulman also believes that she may have had a silicone implant in her chin, though the new chin could be a result of fillers.
 Either way, the reality star looks unrecognizable from last season.
 Fortunately, Dr. Adam Schaffner, a colleague of Dr. Schulman, revealed that medication can help dissolve the fillers if Beador so desired.